w3f/General-Grants-Program/grants/speculative/web3-madrid.md

 ## Project Description
 **Madrid's Community Foster Grant**

 We are Ethereum Madrid's Meetup members.
-We intend to leverage our community to foster Web3, Polkadot and Parity technologies into the general public.
+We intend to leverage our community to foster Web3, Polkadot Substrate into the general public.
 Meetups, events and courses will be given with both approaches: technical and business related.
 We believe it is only by the combination of these two than the Web3 ecosystem could flourish.

-Our team has followed Parity and Polkadot since the very beginning, along with the growth of decentralized technologies.
-The plan is creating a new Meetup community, with focus in Web3.
+Our team has followed Polkadot since the very beginning, along with the growth of decentralized technologies.
+The plan is creating a new Meetup community, with focus in Web3 technologies.

 ## Team members
 * Antonio Gonzalo